Amazon's Lab126 expands in Silicon Valley

+* Deal includes 9.9 pct equity interest in Valor Source text for Eikon: Further company coverage:

-SAN FRANCISCO Amazon.com Inc's Lab126 research and design centre has leased big new office space in the heart of Silicon Valley, the latest sign that the world's largest Internet retailer is stepping up competition with gadget leader Apple Inc.
+SAN FRANCISCO, Sept 20 Amazon.com Inc's Lab126 research and design center has leased big new office space in the heart of Silicon Valley, the latest sign that the world's largest Internet retailer is stepping up competition with gadget leader Apple Inc.

 Lab126, which designed Amazon's ground-breaking Kindle e-reader and works on the company's Kindle Fire tablets, recently leased more than 500,000 square feet of space in Moffett Towers, an office complex in Sunnyvale, California.